nainikadwi/attendance-app/README.md

 •	Delete Employee

 	Form to remove an existing employee.
 This requires:

 	•	Employee Name: Name of the employee to delete.
 	•	Admin Password: Password for authentication.

 •	Mark Attendance

-Form for marking attendance:
+	Form for marking attendance requires:

 	•	Displays a dynamic table with employee names and columns for dates in the current month.
 	•	Checkboxes for today’s date allow marking attendance as “Present.”